 The easiest way is to download WMI Explorer Tool from Vinay Pamnani and browse through the WMI classes and more.
 I have a more detailed post on Windows 10 WMI Explorer Details for Configuration Manager and Intune.

 SCCM Collection Incremental updates not Working

 Let’s understand why incremental updates not working because of non Supported WMI Classes used in WQL queries.

 The following are the Microsoft documented WMI classes that won’t support incremental updates of the collections.
 Some WMI classes are only applicable to dynamic user collections.

 If you use the following WMI classes inside the WQL query for dynamic collection, then the incremental update of those dynamic collections won’t work as expected.

-The following table of WMI classes are not supported to use along with incremental collection updates.
-These are applicable for generic set of collections.
+The following table of WMI classes is not supported to use along with incremental collection updates.
+These are applicable for a generic set of collections.